Be sure to review your benefit summary before visiting your doctor. Know what's covered, what's not, and what needs preapproval.

 We encourage you to compare healthcare costs.
-Some doctors and healthcare facilities are less expensive than others.
-You'll also save money by using in-network doctors and hospitals.
+Some doctors, clinics, and hospitals are less expensive than others.
+Use our Find a Doctor tool to see how you can save.

-Or, you can call your doctor's office to ask what your specific service will be, and what the procedure and diagnosis codes are.
+You can also call your doctor's office to ask what your specific service will be, and what the procedure and diagnosis codes are.
 Then, you can call us and we can let you know the coverage for that service based on your plan.

 When you have more than one health plan, your health coverage is subject to what's known as coordination of benefits.
 Please complete the other coverage questionnaire to let us know that you have another policy.
 One policy will be primary, and the other will be secondary.
 You'll want to make sure both plans know you'll need coordination of benefits to help process your claims more quickly.

 If you have had an accident and there's another type of insurance such as auto insurance, you can use the incident questionnaire.
 These forms usually take 30 to 45 days to process once we receive them.
 You can find this form under Manage My Account.

 When you buy a plan that includes an HSA account, you'll receive information about your account and a Visa card to use for medical expenses.
 Go to the HSA page to learn more about how to use your account.

 Find out when you'll receive your ID card and how to order a replacement card.